ronamosa/ronamosa.github.io/website/docs/engineer/Azure/2019-02-04-Azure-Kubernetes-up-and-running-3.md

 * Part 2 - create a private Docker Registry in the cloud using Azure's Container Registry Managed service (ACR)
 * **Part 3 - deploy a simple application to AKS.**

-_**Note**: I'm writing Part 3 quite a while after Part's 1 & 2, and I've learned quite a lot in that time and as such my approach and code will be a bit different.
-So I've gone back and updated most of Parts 1 & 2 to hopefully fit Part 3.
-No promises though._
-{: .notice--info}

-Right, final post on azure up & running - let's go!

 ## Pre-requisites tools

 Get these installed if you haven't already: